Kantai-Melau/Customer_segmentation/README.md

 data folder - this contains a CSV with the original data.

+Customer Classifiers.ppt - this is our PowerPoint presentation outlining our project.

 Technical Documentation - This is our written report on our findings during this project.